Sharoon-Masih/mern-events-app/README.md

 * by doing methods chaining we can build complex queries.
 * But remember one thing that even if we created a schema by using mongoose, but still mongoDb will accept other fields as well those are not in schema and to solve this problem you can check this:[check here](https://stackoverflow.com/questions/28063849/mongoose-select-only-fields-explicitly-declared-in-schema)
+* remember that when the model is created once so mongoose cached it therefore when we makes changes in schema so it does not appear in , to solve this remember whenever make changes in model restart your application so then mongoose we again create fresh model with new schema.

 **Mongoose**, a Node.js-based Object Data Modeling (ODM) library, is primarily designed for **MongoDB**.
 However, there are some considerations regarding its compatibility with other NoSQL databases: